opensearch-project/documentation-website/_security/configuration/configuration.md

 ### Bearer authentication for HTTP requests

-The most common way of transmitting a JSON web token in an HTTP request is to add it as an HTTP header with the bearer authentication schema:
+The most common way of transmitting a JSON Web Token in an HTTP request is to add it as an HTTP header with the bearer authentication schema:

 ```
 Authorization: Bearer <JWT>